aloisejulian/challenge-tasks/README.md

    docker-compose up
    ```

-3. Access the Laravel application in your browser at `http://localhost:90`.
+3. Access the Laravel application in your browser at `http://localhost:90` and available endpoints.

+Step 4 is only if database is erased, because databases will be seeded on docker up.
 4. Running Migrations and Seeders
    1. Run migrations to create the necessary database tables: